About Me

 My research focuses on building efficient and scalable multimodal models that can understand the visual world over time.
 Specifically, I am interested in:

-• Efficient Vision-Language Models — Designing compact and on-device VLMs that maintain strong perception and reasoning ability under tight compute budgets.
+- Efficient Vision-Language Models — Compact, on-device VLMs that keep strong perception and reasoning under tight compute budgets.

 Previously, I also worked extensively on Medical Vision-Language Models (visual question answering, image–text retrieval) and Medical Image Segmentation.